acostache/jsdval/README.md

+# Welcome to the JavaScript Design Validator site.

-The JavaScript Design Validator application.
+The JavaScript Design Validator is a tool for improving the design of your JavaScript project code.

-See the wiki for details.
+Please refer to [the wiki](https://github.com/acostache/jsdval/wiki) for details.